 Manual metal arc welding was first invented in Russia in 1888.
 It involved a bare metal rod with no flux coating to give a protective gas shield.
 The development of coated electrodes did not occur until the early 1900s when the Kjellberg process was invented in Sweden and the Quasi-arc method was introduced in the UK.
 It is worth noting that coated electrodes were slow to be adopted because of their high cost.
 However, it was inevitable that as the demand for sound welds grew, manual metal arc became synonymous with coated electrodes.
-When an arc is struck between the metal rod (electrode) and the workpiece, both the rod and workpiece surface melt to form a weld pool.
+When an arc is struck between the metal rod (electrode) and the workpiece, both the rod and workpiece surface melt to form a weld pool of molten metal.
 Simultaneous melting of the flux coating on the rod will form gas and slag which protects the weld pool from the surrounding atmosphere.
 The slag will solidify and cool and must be chipped off the weld bead once the weld run is complete (or before the next weld pass is deposited).

 Types of flux/electrodes

+To strike an arc between the electrode and base metal, such as carbon steel, and to produce a good quality weld, a stick welder must ensure that their welding machines are fitted with suitable electrodes.
 Arc stability, depth of penetration, metal deposition rate and positional capability are greatly influenced by the chemical composition of the flux coating on the electrode.
 Electrodes can be divided into three main groups:

 Cellulosic electrodes contain a high proportion of cellulose in the coating and are characterised by a deeply penetrating arc and a rapid burn-off rate giving high welding speeds.
 Weld deposit can be coarse and with fluid slag, deslagging can be difficult.
 These electrodes are easy to use in any position and are noted for their use in the 'stovepipe' welding technique.